 ---|---|---|

-Heater | Maintains stable tropical temperature (78-80°F). | Must be submersible and correctly sized (e.g., 25W). |
+Heater | Maintains stable tropical temperature (78-80°F). | Must be submersible and correctly sized e.g., 25W. |

 Thermometer | Monitors water temperature. | Adhesive strip, digital, or submersible glass type. |

-Filter | Removes waste and provides biological filtration. | Low flow is crucial (sponge filter or baffled HOB). |
+Filter | Removes waste and provides biological filtration. | Low flow is crucial like sponge filter or baffled HOB. |

-Substrate | Base layer for plants/decor; holds beneficial bacteria. | Fine gravel or sand (easy to clean, won’t snag fins). |
+Substrate | Base layer for plants/decor; holds beneficial bacteria. | Fine gravel or sand.
+It is easy to clean & won’t snag fins. |

-Decor/Plants | Provides hiding spots, resting places, enrichment. | Smooth edges, live or silk plants preferred over plastic. |
+Decor/Plants | Provides hiding spots, resting places & enrichment. | Smooth edges, live or silk plants preferred over plastic. |

 Water Conditioner | Removes chlorine/chloramine from tap water. | Essential for every water change. |

-Test Kit | Monitors ammonia, nitrite, nitrate, pH. | Liquid test kit recommended for accuracy (e.g., API Freshwater Master Kit). |
+Test Kit | Monitors ammonia, nitrite, nitrate, pH. | Liquid test kit recommended for accuracy e.g., API Freshwater Master Kit. |

 5-Gallon Betta Tank Setup